Gabapentin Dosage Guide as per Renal Function

 Serious Reactions:

-- Improper Dosing: Taking too much can cause serious problems like breathing issues or severe dizziness.
+- Improper Dosing: Taking too much can cause serious problems like respiratory issues (breathing issues) or severe dizziness.

 10. Clinical Pharmacology in Renal Impairment